mohammedgqudah/pwnc/README.md

 # Pwnc

-A shell script to download the challenge binary from a remote instance in pwn.college.
+A shell script to download a challenge from pwn.college.

 1. Start the challenge on pwn.college
 2. In your projects/ctf folder run `pwnc challenge-name`